-Throughout the year CCIWA continued its mission to be the champions for business promoting free enterprise, providing value adding services and strong advocacy on the issues that matter to the West Australian business community.
-The organisation continued to deliver strong outcomes for its members, succeeding in its campaign for payroll tax relief in November 2019, with further relief provided as a result of COVID-19 in April 2020.
+Throughout the year CCIWA continued its work to advance trade and commerce in Western Australia by promoting free enterprise, providing value adding services and strong advocacy on the issues that matter to the West Australian community.
+The organisation continued to deliver strong outcomes for its stakeholders, pushing for childcare policy reform to support women returning to the workforce and providing a range of policy recommendations to support the WA economy through the pandemic.